reductive-group/reductive-group.github.io/_posts/2026-02-28-Syllables.md

 Really this is the same principle as the first: it’s awkward to pronounce a short vowel the at the end of a word, and in rook script that is reflected on the syllable level.
 Officially, however, it’s less important to avoid ending a syllable on a short vowel than to avoid awkward consonant clusters, so the vowel rule has more exceptions.

-The vowels that need codas are i, e, a, and u.
-In stressed syllables, the letter ə does as well, though in unstressed syllables it represents the [weak vowel]({% post_url 2026-03-13-Weak-vowel %}) and does not need a coda.
+The vowels that need codas are the short vowels u, i, a, and e.
+In stressed syllables, the letter ə needs a coda as well, as it represents the short vowel /ʌ/, though in unstressed syllables it represents the [weak vowel]({% post_url 2026-03-13-Weak-vowel %}) and does not need a coda.
 Note that aa does not need a coda, even though its sound is sometimes called “short o”.

 Some examples of syllable boundaries determined by vowel checking: